-The Archbishop of York, Dr John Sentamu, will admit eight new Readers to serve in parishes in the Diocese of York, during a service at 11.00am at York Minster on Saturday 18th November.
+The Archbishop of York, Dr John Sentamu, admitted eight new Readers to serve in parishes in the Diocese of York, during a service at York Minster on Saturday 18th November.

 Readers are lay ministers who lead acts of worship, and help the good news of Christ come alive through explaining the Bible and Christian belief.
 Through their preaching and teaching and in their pastoral work, Readers help others explore the Gospel message, and share in the Church’s work of caring for people in Christ’s name.
 Those newly admitted on the 18th November have trained with the York School of Ministry which involves both formational training and academic study.

-Those to be admitted as Readers, with the parishes in which they will serve, are:
+Those admitted as Readers, with the parishes in which they will serve, are:

 - Diane Berry to serve in Withernsea, Owthorpe, Garton-in-Holderness, Grimston, Hilston, Hollym, Holmpton, Roos and Tunstall.